The Privacy Risk Of Behavioral Profiling

 During World War II, British intelligence operators listening to German morse code operators made anonymous profiles of the various people signaling the morse code.
 The speed of code, typing errors et al were used to differentiate between operators.

-When I got into biometrics
+Getting into biometrics

 Fast forward to February 15th, 2011.

-1) You're fight for passwords is pretty well-known.
+1. Your fight for passwords is pretty well-known.

-2) you'd make an excellent devil's advocate here.
+2. You'd make an excellent devil's advocate here.

-At another event that I attended in 2011, I learned that Professor Christophe Rosenberger at ENSICAEN in France had collected so much data that they could differentiate with more than 50% probability between men and women after rather few keystrokes.
-Now I fully believe there are tons of differences between men and women, but I didn't see that one coming.
-I had one of those serious jaw-dropping moments there, and I invited him to do a talk at Passwords12 in Oslo.
-You can watch his talk here: “Enhancing the password security with keystroke dynamics”.
-Christophe and his colleagues also has a free Windows application for testing purposes of “keystroke dynamics”, which is the official phrase used.
-Here's a screenshot of it, showing my characteristics after typing in “Password” 4 times.
-The spike you see is a very slight delay I between 2 keystrokes:
+At another event that Per attended in 2011, he learned that Professor Christophe Rosenberger at ENSICAEN in France had collected so much data that they could differentiate with more than 50% probability between men and women after rather few keystrokes.
+While there are obviously many differences between men and women, this particular one was unexpected.
+It was a serious jaw-dropping moment, and Per invited Rosenberger to do a talk at Passwords12 in Oslo.
+The talk can be watched here: “Enhancing the password security with keystroke dynamics”.
+Christophe and his colleagues also have a free Windows application for testing purposes of “keystroke dynamics”, which is the official phrase used.
+Here's a screenshot of it, showing Per's characteristics after typing in “ Password” 4 times.
+The spike visible is a very slight delay between 2 keystrokes:

 GREYC Keystroke Dynamics demo